bryndin/ai-coded-pacman/README.md

 ## Step 13
 *Problem:* Pacman must not stop if keyboard command can't change that direction immidiately, but instead apply it at the next possibility.

+#### Prompt
+Already moving pacman stops if a new keyboard command points him into the wall.
+How does the `move()` `draw()` and `keyPressed()` functions need to change to ignore the change of direction if it's not possible at this moment?

+#### Notes
+- Gemini suggest to add "desired direction" that updates "direction" when pacman can move in the "desired" direction, but it's a faulty logic.

+#### Prompt
+In the code above, while moving left the change in "desiredDirection" to go up will wrongly change the"pacmanDirection".

+#### Notes
+- Better, but with the repeating logic

+#### Prompt
+Good, but there is a repeating logic that can be factored out into a function.
+Is it worth doing that?

+#### Prompt
+Another problem is the code is missing the second check for `canMove` function.
+If else is executed no more collision check happens.

+#### Notes
+- Gemini keeps generating buggy code and have to be pointed out to fix it.

+## Step 14
+*Problem:* Ghosts aren't moving.
+Add the chasing logic.
+Also Pacman can't enter some of the tunnels.

+#### Prompt
+Ghosts aren't moving, add logic to chase Pacman.

+#### Notes
+- Gemini provides the "simple chase logic" to define the direction.
+Code is reasonable, but needs heavy adaption from the `Pacman.move()`.
+At the end the chase, though a simple one, works.